On the History of the Word "Voluntaryism"

 by Carl Watner

-Voluntaryism has a long and rich historical tradition in the English-speaking world.
+Voluntaryism has a long historical tradition in the English-speaking world.
 Our first cite of modern usage is from WIKIPEDIA, THE FREE ENCYCLOPEDIA, found on the worldwide web:

 voluntaryism - "in politics and economics ... the idea that human relations should be based on voluntary cooperation ..., to the exclusion of political compulsion.....
 A journal is published based on this idea: The Voluntaryist ... (http//:www.voluntaryist.com)"."

 The NEW SHORTER OXFORD ENGLISH DICTIONARY offers the following definitions, citing usage that dates back to the 1830s:

 voluntar[y]ism - "The principle that the Church or schools should be independent of the State and supported by voluntary contributions."